-Connecting a Serial Mouse o connect a serial mouse to the RS PC, you must use se connected to either COM1, COM2, or COM3. ( You may also connect a PS/2 mouse to the RS PC.
-See Connecting a mouse on page 24 for information on how to connect a PS/2 mouse.
-232 commun for RS-232. nouse must be connected to a port configured for RS- nications.
-COM1 and COM 2 are already configured However, if you will be connecting your mouse to will have to make sure that this port is configured for munications.
-To configure steps: e the RS PC to use a serial mouse, follow these for RS-2 configure ill be using COM3, verify that the port is configured 32 communications.
-See JP8 COM3 serial port ation on page 33 of this manual for instructions on hange the communications protocol for COM3. the serial mouse to COM1, or to the port that you figured, and restart the PC.
-Connecting to a Serial Printer to change the those of your o connect the RS PC to a serial printer, you will need e mode settings for one of the serial ports to match r printer.
-The easiest way to change these settings is ODE.COM program.
-MODE.COM can modify the tions: baud: 110, 1 50, 300, 600, 1200, 2400, 4800, 9600 parity: N - n none, O - odd, E - even databits: eit her 7 or 8 stopbits: eith her 1 or 2 To use MOD DE.COM, complete the following steps: 1.
-Create a new AUTOEXEC.BAT file with the following line: MODE CO OM#:baud,parity,databits,stopbits
+Connecting a Serial Mouse If you need to connect a serial mouse to the RS PC, you must use either COM1, COM2, or COM3.
+Note You may also connect a PS/2 mouse to the RS PC.
+See Connecting a mouse on page 22 for information on how to connect a PS/2 mouse.
+Your serial mouse must be connected to a port configured for RS-232 communications.
+COM1and COM 2 are already configured for RS-232.
+However, if you will be connecting your mouse to COM3, you will have to make sure that this port is configured for RS-232 communications.
+To configure the RS PC to use a serial mouse, follow these steps: 1.
+If you will be using COM3, verify that the port is configured for RS-232 communications.
+See JP8 COM3 serial port configuration on page 30 of this manual for instructions on how to change the communications protocol for COM3.
+2. Connect the serial mouse to COM1, or to the port that you have configured, and restart the PC.
+Connecting to a Serial Printer If you need to connect the RS PC to a serial printer, you will need to change the mode settings for one of the serial ports to match those of your printer.
+The easiest way to change these settings is to use the MODE.COM program.
+MODE.COM can modify the following options: baud: 110, 150, 300, 600, 1200, 2400, 4800, 9600 parity: N - none, O - odd, E - even databits: either 7 or 8 stopbits: either 1 or 2 CTC Parker installs MODE.COM on the RS PC's Compact Flash card or hard drive.
+You will make a back-up copy of the file when you create the Powerstation Start Disk from the MachineShop Installation CD shipped with your RS PC.
+See the MachineShop Installation Booklet for instructions on how to create this disk.